• Why Attend?

 Colleen Graham

-Director, Clinical Development Operations, Mediar Therapeutics
+SVP, Head of Clinical Operations, Mediar Therapeutics

 Colleen Graham has over 20 years of extensive Clinical Research experience.
 She began her research career at a Clinical Site, and has held a variety of operational positions from an Ethical Review Board to CROs and Pharmaceutical companies, both large and small.
 Her experience includes Phases I-IV drugs, biologics and device studies across a variety of therapeutic areas working with companies such as Biogen, Pfizer, and Takeda Pharmaceuticals.
 Her operational experience includes resource management, process development and she has managed large-scale global studies.
 Colleen is currently Director of Clinical Development Operations at Momenta Pharmaceuticals, where she responsible for clinical development of M281 in rare immune-mediated diseases.